abyss0one/ClimateAI/README.md

 To run the Climate AI project on your local machine, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required dependencies using npm: npm install
+2. Install the required dependencies in climateia_project and climateia_project/back with: npm install
-3. Run the app:
+3. Run the server on climateia_project/back with: node server.js
-npm run dev
+4. Run the frontend on climateia_project with: npm run dev
-node server.js

 ## API Endpoints